King's College, Taunton

-King's College is an independent co-educational day and boarding school in Taunton, Somerset, England, providing education for 2 to 18-year-olds.
+King's College, Taunton is a private school in Taunton, England, providing co-educational day school and boarding school facilities for 2-to-18-year-olds.
 Set across two sites, it is surrounded by Somerset countryside.

-A member school of the Woodard Corporation, the school has approximately 450 pupils, including about 300 boarders.
+A member school of the Woodard Corporation, the school has approximately 395 pupils, including about 175 boarders.
 The associated prep school is King's College Prep School.
 The head of the school is Michael Sloan, who started his first academic year in the winter of 2022.

 King’s College Taunton has several international schools: in Doha, Riyadh and India.

 History

 King's College, Taunton, or King Alfred's College as it was originally named, was founded in 1880 by Canon Nathaniel Woodard.
 King's College was the fifth of the Woodard schools to be opened.
 Woodard purchased the recently built buildings of Taunton Grammar School in South Road when financial difficulties forced the Grammar School to move back to their original site.
 The buildings had been designed by Charles Edmund Giles under the instructions of the Grammar School's Headmaster William Tuckwell and were built between 1867 and 1869.
 Maintaining the link with the past, Woodard adopted the pelican badge of Bishop Richard Fox (the Grammar School's founder) as the new King’s crest.
 Today Bishop Fox and Tuckwell are still names of school Houses and former pupils are known as Old Aluredians (OAs) after King Alfred.

 One of the most notable parts of the school is the Chapel, built from 1903 and designed by W. E. Tower with later extensions in 1936 and 1986.
 The Chapel was the particular project of the school Provost, Prebendary Henry Meynell, who sought the support of benefactors, most notably the former Prime Minister the Marquess of Salisbury.
 Henry Richards MP bestowed the fine organ formerly in St Michael Bassishaw.
 The school also had the support of the Gibbs Family of Tyntesfield.
 H. Martin Gibbs, the school Custos, was responsible for building the Lady Chapel and for donating some fine pieces of devotional art.
 The main building has been designated as a Grade II listed building.